kochav1845/ventureresp_yossi/WEBCONTAINER_NETWORK_ISSUES.md

 To help with this issue, we've added:

+1. **Retry Logic with Timeout Protection**:
-1. **Retry Logic**: The auth system now retries failed requests up to 3 times with exponential backoff
+   - All database queries now retry up to 3 times with exponential backoff
+   - 10-second timeout on all queries to prevent indefinite hanging
+   - Automatic network error detection and graceful fallback

+2. **Error Boundary**:
+   - Global error handler that catches connection failures
+   - User-friendly error messages with actionable solutions
+   - Automatic detection of connection vs. application errors

-2. **Better Error Messages**: Clear error messages with links to diagnostics
+3. **Better Error Messages**:
+   - Clear error messages with links to diagnostics
+   - Environment-specific troubleshooting tips
+   - Direct links to connection testing tools

-3. **Connection Diagnostic Tool**: Available at `/connection-test` to identify the exact issue
+4. **Connection Diagnostic Tool**:
+   - Available at `/connection-test` to identify the exact issue
+   - Tests environment configuration, network, auth, and database
+   - WebContainer-specific guidance and solutions

+5. **WebContainer Detection**:
-4. **WebContainer Detection**: The sign-in page shows a warning when it detects the WebContainer environment
+   - The sign-in page shows a warning when it detects the WebContainer environment
+   - Proactive guidance before errors occur
+   - Links to troubleshooting resources

+6. **Optimized Supabase Client**:
+   - Reduced connection overhead
+   - Better timeout handling
+   - Improved error recovery

 ## Why This Happens